labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeStat.md

 The `genome_statistics.tsv` file is a tab-separated file summarizing the content of each of the genomes used for building the pangenome.
 This file is useful when working with fragmented data, such as MAGs, or when investigating potential outliers within your dataset, such as chimeric or taxonomically disparate genomes.

-The first lines starting with a `#` are indicators of parameters used when generating the numbers describing each genomes, and should not be read if loading this into a spreadsheet.
+The first lines starting with a `#` are indicators of parameters used when generating the numbers describing each genome, and should not be read if loading this into a spreadsheet.
 They will be skipped automatically if you load this file with R.

 This file comprises 32 columns described in the following table: